ircdocs/modern-irc/index.md

                                        the message: "Quit: Bye for now!"

+### ERROR message

+        Command: ERROR
+     Parameters: <reason>

+This message is sent from a server to a client to report a fatal error, before terminating the client's connection.

+This MUST only be used to report fatal errors.
+Regular errors should use the appropriate numerics or the IRCv3 [standard replies](https://ircv3.net/specs/extensions/standard-replies) framework.

+Numeric Replies:

+* None

+Command Example:

+      ERROR :Connection timeout        ; Server closing a client connection because it is unresponsive.

 ## Channel Operations

 This group of messages is concerned with manipulating channels, their properties (channel modes), and their contents (typically clients).